crokitta/DownFooter/README.md

 # DownFooter
-DownFooter is an Oracle Application Express Plugin that places footer UI elements at the bottom of the browser page.
+DownFooter is a smal Oracle Application Express Plugin that places footer UI elements at the bottom of the browser page.
 Based on DownBoy jQuery plugin.

 Compatible with APEX 4.2 and 5.